TwinGEO

 Digital Twin Maturity

-TwinGEO frames twin development as progressive maturity:
+TwinGEO frames Digital Twin development as progressive maturity, not a single implementation step:

-1. Assets — structured representations
+1. Assets — structured digital representations

 4. Digital Twin Systems — decision-ready convergence